7 Mindfulness Training Lessons Create Healthy Team Culture

 - Conclusion & Get Started

 I was reflecting on a challenging situation with a fellow entrepreneur, and as I was trying to figure out how I wanted to approach it, the first of the 7 Lessons of Right-Minded Thinking popped into my mind.
-“I am not upset about this difficult team situation for the reason I think.”
+“I am not upset about this difficult team situation for the Reason is a mythological character and symbolic guide who shows you how to think and behave in a Right-Minded way.
+As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors.
+More I think.”

 So, I applied it, then figured I might as well apply the next few steps, too.